QuentinCG/QAzureStorageRestApi/README.md

   QNetworkReply* listFilesReply = azure->listFiles(containerName);
   // You can connect to the reply to be sure it is a success + get the full response to parse the files list, check example/main.cpp for full detail
   // Then you can get clean files list using QAzureStorageRestApi::parseFileList

+  // --- CREATE/DELETE CONTAINER ---
+  QNetworkReply* createContainerReply = azure->createContainer(containerName);
+  QNetworkReply* deleteContainerReply = azure->deleteContainer(containerName);
+  // You can connect to the reply to be sure it is created/deleted sucessfully

   // Keep the app running until you treated all your signal/slots return a.exec();